abhishekkamyani/data-science/README.md

-# data-science notes by Abhishek Kamyani
+# Data Science notes by Abhishek Kamyani

 ## Introduction to Data Science